The history of the salad and its countless dressings dates back many centuries.

 White wine vinegar can be excellent when used as a salad dressing and to marinate meats as well.

-Unfortunately, not all red and white vinegars are created equal and can offer you optimal savory taste and health benefits.
+Unfortunately, not all red and white vinegars are created equal and can offer you optimal savory taste and culinary benefits.

-What’s the Key to Olive Oil’s Reported Vitality Benefits?
+What’s the Key to Olive Oil’s Reported Benefits?

 When it comes to olive oil pressed from fresh olives, the Italians, Greeks and Spaniards have long had a corner on the market.